The New Abnormal: Increased Wildfire Threat

 SCE is expanding the application of LiDAR technology, an advanced laser surveying method, to enhance vegetation management in remote areas of our service territory.
 This technology allows us to more precisely and efficiently assess vegetation near power lines in difficult to access areas, further reducing fire risk.
 We are also expanding the use of LiDAR to additional high fire risk areas in our territory, which should enable us to more closely monitor hundreds of square miles of rugged high fire risk areas.

-- Public Safety Power Shutoffs (PSPS) are an operational practice of last resort, where we preemptively turn off power during extreme fire weather conditions to prevent wildfire ignitions and ensure public safety.
+- Public Safety Power Shutoffs (PSPS) are an operational practice where SCE may preemptively turn off power to circuits or portions of circuits in high fire risk areas that are experiencing extreme fire weather conditions to prevent wildfire ignitions and ensure public safety.

 - Extreme fire weather conditions may cause power outages that are not related to a PSPS.
-Should an outage occur, restoration times may be increased due to the need to mitigate wildfire risk.
+Should an outage occur, restoration times may be increased since an inspection of our lines must be performed before power is restored.

-- SCE plans to notify customers in advance of a potential PSPS event and will attempt to notify customers when the power is shut off.
+- SCE plans to notify the emergency management community, public safety agencies, government officials and customers in advance of a potential PSPS event and will attempt to notify again when the power is shut off.
 Additional notifications will occur when power is restored.